matus-chochlik/oglplus/README.txt

 Also note that when building the examples via the MSVC 11 solution the $(OGLplusRoot)/_prebuilt/ directory is required.
-This directory contains automatically generated headers and other files that are not in the source repository.
+This directory contains automatically generated textures and other files that are not in the source repository.
 This directory is included in the release packages.
 If you are building from sources from the Git repository also download a recent package and copy the _prebuilt/ directory